It does not matter if you are entering the workplace for the first time or going after your 50th job, you are going to need a CV.

 CV is short for the Latin phrase Curriculum Vitae which means “course of life” but lets rather think of it as “course of one’s professional education and career.
-In short your CV tells the reader who you are, what you have studies and where you have worked in the past.
-If you need an awesome free CV template checkout this link.
+In short, your CV tells the reader who you are, what you have studied, and where you have worked in the past.
+If you need an awesome free CV template check out this link.

 2) Personal Statement: This might be the most difficult section of your CV to compile.
-The aim here is to write a brief paragraph that emphasises your strengths and notable achievements in a way that they compliment the position you are applying for.
-This section should ideally be between 80 – 120 words in length and must really grab the reader attention.
+The aim here is to write a brief paragraph that emphasises your strengths and notable achievements in a way that they complement the position you are applying for.
+This section should ideally be between 80 – 120 words in length and must really grab the reader’s attention.

-3) Education: List all of your qualifications stating with the most recent and working back to your oldest.
-List the qualification, the institution from which is was received and the year you completed.
+3) Education: List all of your qualifications starting with the most recent and working back to your oldest.
+List the qualification, the institution from which it was received and the year you completed.
 You can also list any qualifications you are currently working towards, as long as you make it clear at what stage you at.
 You can include any additional training or skills that you have acquired in this section as well, but try to keeps these relevant to the position you are applying for.

 6) References: Every Cv should have contact details for 2 – 3 references.
-These are individuals usually in a position of authority that can comment on your character, work ethic and ability to perform a task.
-These references are usually previous managers or supervisors, but they could also be a professor from university, 2IC (2nd in charge) or even a co-worker.
+These are individuals usually in a position of authority that can comment on your character, work ethic, and ability to perform a task.
+These references are usually previous managers or supervisors, but they could also be a professor from your time at university, 2IC (2nd in charge) or even a co-worker.
 The more qualified and experienced your references are the more credible the reference will be.
 Please remember to always get permission from someone before using them as a reference on your CV.

-Well thats a great summery of what you should include in your CV, please keep the following tips in mind when preparing your new CV;
+Well, that’s a great summary of what you should include in your CV, please keep the following tips in mind when preparing your new CV;

 - Don’t complicate it.
 Keep it simple, keep it uncluttered and make it easy for the reader to browse over the important information.

 - Make sure it stands out.
-Emphasis your achievements, skills and experience that makes you better then the competition.
+Emphasise your achievements, skills, and experience that make you better than the competition.
 You can do this by taking some time to find your USP (unique selling point) but make sure your USP is something that the employer needs.

-- Read though your CV at least 10 times to check for spelling and grammar mistakes.
-When you are 100% certain that it is correct give it to a friend or family member to check as well.
-Bad spelling and grammar makes a very poor first impression of you.
+- Read through your CV at least 10 times to check for spelling and grammar mistakes.
+When you are 100% certain that it is correct, give it to a friend or family member to check as well.
+Bad spelling and grammar make’s a very poor first impression of you.

 - Find a good recruiter and ask them to evaluate your CV.
 Find a recruiting company in your industry and send the recruiter your CV asking them for a CV appraisal.
 Most good companies will be quite happy to help you with this.